Extending TESS flare frequency distributions with CHEOPS: Power-law versus lognormal: Discussion

-By combining observations from CHEOPS and TESS and applying appropriate corrections for flare recovery completeness and energy underestimation, we extend the sensitivity of the FFDs below $10^{30}$ erg.
-This mitigates the dominant observational bias responsible for the apparent flattening of the FFD at low energies, thereby reinforcing the underlying power-law slope.
+By combining CHEOPS and TESS and correcting for flare recovery completeness and energy underestimation, we extend the sensitivity of the FFDs between $10^{30}$ and $10^{33}$ erg.
+This mitigates the dominant observational bias causing the apparent flattening of the FFD at low energies, thereby reinforcing the power-law slope.
 Notably, this addresses one of the main motivations behind previous attempts to fit lognormal models, namely the apparent underrepresentation of weak flares.
 Our result demonstrates that, with sufficiently sensitive missions and robust flare decomposition, the low-energy regime can be reconciled with a power-law distribution.

-A key step in comparing and combining FFDs from TESS and CHEOPS involves accounting for the response of each mission to a flare spectrum.
-A blackbody temperature of 10,000 K is commonly assumed for M dwarf flares \citep{Kowalski_2024}, but observed flare temperatures span a wide range between 5,000 and 30,000 K \citep{Howard_2020, Maas_2022, Bicz_2025}.
-Selecting a flare blackbody temperature based on values estimated from optical photometry can provide large gaps in the calculated energy \citep{Jackman_2023, Berger_2024}.
-Because the TESS and CHEOPS passbands differ (see Figure \ref{fig:blackbody}), the assumed flare temperature directly affects the bolometric correction factors $\epsilon_{TESS}$ and $\epsilon_{CHEOPS}$ (Section \ref{subsection:correction}), and thus the alignment of the two FFDs on the energy axis.
-Importantly, the assumed temperature does not affect the flare frequencies but only the bolometric energy, so the impact is restricted to the horizontal scaling of the distributions.
-As shown in Figure \ref{fig:blackbody_ratio}, the ratio $\epsilon_{TESS}/\epsilon_{CHEOPS}$ stabilises near 0.5 for temperatures between 10,000 K and 20,000 K, implying that our results are robust to uncertainties in flare temperature over this range.
+A key step in comparing TESS and CHEOPS FFDs involves accounting for each mission's response to a flare spectrum.
+A blackbody temperature of 10,000 K is commonly assumed for M dwarf flares \citep{Kowalski_2024}, but observed flare temperatures span 5,000 - 30,000 K \citep{Howard_2020, Maas_2022, Bicz_2025}.
+Selecting a flare blackbody temperature based only on optical photometry can provide large gaps in the calculated energy \citep{Jackman_2023, Berger_2024}.
+Because TESS and CHEOPS passbands differ (see Figure \ref{fig:blackbody}), the assumed flare temperature directly affects the bolometric correction factors $\epsilon_{TESS}$ and $\epsilon_{CHEOPS}$ (Section \ref{subsection:correction}), and thus the alignment of the two FFDs on the energy axis.
+Importantly, the assumed temperature affects only the bolometric energy, not the flare frequencies, so the impact is restricted to the horizontal scaling of the distributions.
+As is shown in Figure \ref{fig:blackbody_ratio}, the ratio $\epsilon_{TESS}/\epsilon_{CHEOPS}$ stabilises near 0.5 for temperatures between 10,000 K and 20,000 K, implying that our results are robust to temperature uncertainties over this range.
 In contrast, adopting cooler temperatures would reduce the overlap between the TESS and CHEOPS distributions and could introduce artificial offsets.